yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 ### Triangle Appreciation

 Of course we are all familiar with triangles, and to understand computational topology, we must first conceptualize triangles of differing dimensions.
-That is, triangles of increasing dimension ranging from 0 to n.
+That is, triangles of increasing dimension ranging from $0$ to $n$.
 (Where the -1th dimensional triangle being a null value).

 ![n dimensional triangles](https://i.stack.imgur.com/O6xtg.png)